khmarbaise/octopress/source/_posts/2018/07/2018-07-30-automate-it-part-ii.md

 So far I was going into my browser opened the [appropriate project][create-issue] and pressed the `Create` button and typed in the appopriate values.
 I already mastered the copy and paste parts from browser url to command line etc.
-After some time, I thought about this and came to the conclusioni, there must be a more convenient way.
+After some time, I thought about this and came to the conclusion, there must be a more convenient way.

 I tried to use the REST API of JIRA with some JavaScript which I used earlier to create some [release notes][release-notes] but it was too complex to handle